astronomy-commons/hipscat-import/docs/catalogs/arguments.rst

 Specify the ``ra_column`` and ``dec_column`` for the dataset.

-There are two fields that we require in order to make a valid hipscatted catalog, the right ascension and declination.
+There are two fields that we require in order to make a valid hats-sharded catalog, the right ascension and declination.
 At this time, this is the only supported system for celestial coordinates.

-If you're importing data that has previously been hipscatted, you may use ``use_hipscat_index = True``.
-This will use that previously compused hipscat spatial index as the position, instead of ra/dec.
+If you're importing data that has previously been hats-sharded, you may use ``use_healpix_29 = True``.
+This will use that previously computed hats spatial index as the position, instead of ra/dec.

 Healpix order and thresholds
 -------------------------------------------------------------------------------

-When creating a new catalog through the hipscat-import process, we try to create partitions with approximately the same number of rows per partition.
+When creating a new catalog through the hats-import process, we try to create partitions with approximately the same number of rows per partition.
 This isn't perfect, because the sky is uneven, but we still try to create smaller-area pixels in more dense areas, and larger-area pixels in less dense